-The Image-Guided Surgery group at Leiden University Medical Center (LUMC), headed by Dr. Vahrmeijer focuses on safe and efficient clinical translation of image-guided surgery applications to improve personalized clinical practice and enhance patient outcome.
+The Molecular-Targeted Precision Surgery lab at the Leiden University Medical Center (LUMC), headed by Dr. Vahrmeijer focuses on safe and efficient clinical translation of fluorescence and image-guided surgery applications to improve personalized clinical practice and enhance patient outcome.

 In a unique collaboration involving the LUMC, CHDR and national and international partners current research focuses on the introduction of image-guided surgery using clinically available probes and on the clinical introduction of novel tumor specific probes.

 We deliver high quality image guided surgery applications with our partners to visualize tumors and critical structures.
-Combining our longstanding expertise in (pre-) clinical development and an efficient infrastructure, we offer a one-stop-shop approach for fast clinical translation which will improve surgical planning and radical surgical tumour resection.
-Dr Vahrmeijer aims at disseminating this technique to collaborating hospitals all over the world.
-The Image-Guided Surgery group facilitates, stimulates and supports knowledge transfer and education.
+Combining our longstanding expertise in (pre-) clinical development and an efficient infrastructure, we offer an one-stop-shop approach for fast clinical translation which will improve surgical planning and radical surgical tumour resection.
+Dr. Vahrmeijer aims at disseminating this technique to collaborating hospitals all over the world.
+The Molecular-Targeted Precision Surgery group facilitates, stimulates and supports knowledge transfer and education.

 Unmet medical needs in cancer treatment